alexharri/website/posts/jsdoc-as-an-alternative-typescript-syntax.md

  */
 ```

-Nested properties can be declared using `@property` like so:
+Nested properties can be specified using `.` as a separator:

 ```js
 /**